souk4711/hakoniwa-code-runner/README.md

 ## Development

-After checking out the repo, run `make devcontainer-lang && make devcontainer` to build a container for development.
+After checking out the repo, run `make devcontainer-lang-all && make devcontainer` to build a container for development.
 Then, run `make test` to run the tests.
 Or run `make start-server` to start a `hakoniwa-code-runner` listening on 8080.